Drought Conditions in the Pinery

 3. What should I do if I see a leak?

 If you see a leak in Pinery Water’s facilities (such as a hydrant or a broken water main), please report it immediately to (303) 841-2797.
 If it is after hours, press “9” to reach the after-hours emergency contact company.
-If the leak is on private property (such as a broken sprinkler head), notify the property owner or manager directly.
+To report other leaks or water waste to District staff, please use our Report Water Waste Form.

 Local moisture such as rain or snow gives plants a short respite.
 However, it does not increase the District’s summer water supply.